vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 were 10.5 kg and 3.9 kg respectively.
 I carried the suitcase back rather than wheeling it, but I did have to stop to put the suitcase down several times on the way home.

+## 2025-10-22

+On Wednesday 2025-10-22, in the afternoon, I went to Total Health Dental Care for a dental cleaning.
+The appointment details are [here](2025-10-22-dental-cleaning.md).
+After the appointment, I went to the Amazon Hub Locker at ASUC Berkeley to pick up a package.
+On the way back, I stopped at Walgreens for toiletries purchases.